jake-p-bennett/chess-win-probability/README.md

 ### Why Exclude First/Last 5 Moves?

 - **First 5 moves:** Positions carry very little signal about the outcome of the game.
-- **Last 5 moves:** Positions are much more likely to be from games that are nearly decided
+- **Last 5 moves:** Positions are much more likely to be from games that are nearly decided, inflating accuracy without learning useful signal.

 ## Possible Extensions